cheap-glitch/warpgate/README.md

 instant access  to more frequently visited  URLs which are closer  to in-browser bookmarks.

-## Changelog

-See the full changelog [here](https://github.com/cheap-glitch/warpgate/releases).

 ## Acknowledgements

-The font  used for the banner  is [VAL](https://www.fontfabric.com/fonts/val) by [FontFabric](https://www.fontfabric.com).
+The  font used  for the  logo is  [VAL](https://www.fontfabric.com/fonts/val) by [FontFabric](https://www.fontfabric.com).

 ## License